CKWX: Shortwave CKFX

 For listeners in remote areas of British Columbia and the Yukon, CKWX rebroadcast on a 10-watt shortwave radio transmitter at 6.08 MHz.
 The license for CKFX was deleted on June 8, 2007, after an extended silence.
 The CKFX call letters are now on an FM radio station in North Bay.

 The shortwave service had been in operation since 1929 and had been inherited from CKFC.
-The shortwave outlet was intended to serve coastal communities that had no existing AM service, in particular Queen Charlotte Islands and upper Vancouver Island.
+The shortwave outlet was intended to serve coastal communities that had no existing AM service, in particular Haida Gwaii and upper Vancouver Island.
 A 10-watt transmitter (output power) and new antenna sent the CKFX signal in a north westerly direction.
 CKFX operated in the 49-metre band at 6.08 MHz.